 As we’ve pointed out, you can gain a lot from aggregating the right information at the right time.

-Sourcing Alternative Data for Credit Scoring
+The Future of Alternative Credit Scoring

 Connecting the Dots